CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 #### Get An E-mail Account

 Gives you a Google Workspace email, and allows you to select the email's username before creating it.
 Choose a professional format like `firstname.lastname`.
-For a list of benefits, revise [Faculy Email section](# Faculty Email (@eng-st.cu.edu.eg)).
+For a list of benefits, revise [Faculty Email section](# Faculty Email (@eng-st.cu.edu.eg)).

 #### Special Registration Request